 According to the new gTLD Auction Proceeds CCWG charter, the objective of the CCWG is to develop a proposal(s) for consideration by the Chartering Organizations.
 The CCWG charter includes a series of guiding principles that the CCWG is expected to take into account and lists 11 charter questions for the CCWG to answer in the course of its work.
 Responses to these charter questions are included in section 5 of this report.

 The charter specifies that as part of this proposal, the CCWG is also expected to consider the scope (see for further details below) of fund allocation, due diligence requirements that preserve ICANN org’s tax status as well as how to deal with directly related matters such as potential or actual conflicts of interest.
-This means that the CCWG will not decide, nor provide recommendations on which specific organizations or projects are to be funded or not.
+This means that the CCWG will not decide nor provide recommendations on which specific organizations or projects are to be funded or not.

 About the CCWG

-Since the adoption of its Charter, the CCWG has met regularly through telephone conferences and at ICANN public meetings.
-It has provided regular updates to the chartering organizations, and the broader community, including by publishing newsletters at regular intervals.
-It published its Initial Report for public comment in October 2018 and following its review of the input received, updated its findings and recommendations accordingly in the form of this (draft) Final Report.
+Since the adoption of its charter, the CCWG has met regularly through telephone conferences and at ICANN public meetings.
+It has provided regular updates to the Chartering Organizations, and the broader community, including by publishing newsletters at regular intervals.
+It published its Initial Report for Public Comment in October 2018 and following its review of the input received, updated its findings and recommendations accordingly in the form of this proposed Final Report.

 As specified in the CCWG’s charter, the CCWG consists of members and participants.
 Please see Annex B for detailed information about membership and attendance.
 Each Chartering Organization appointed between no fewer than 2 and no more than 5 members to the CCWG.
 Members actively participate in calls, meetings and discussions.
 They also take part in consensus calls and are expected to serve as a liaison between their respective Chartering Organization and the CCWG.
 In addition, any interested individual was permitted to join the CCWG as a participant.
 These individuals actively participate in and attend all CCWG meetings but do not participate in consensus calls.
 The CCWG is led by two Co-Chairs, Erika Mann (appointed by the GNSO) and Ching Chiao (appointed by the ccNSO).